-Bait stations are a very popular way to control a number of pests, including cockroaches This Black Flag Roach Motel Insect Trap is a popular option.
+Bait stations are a very popular way to control a number of pests, including cockroaches.
+This child-resistant bait station is a popular option.

-Use these baits in places like under your fridge, under the bed, under the bathroom sink, and along baseboards.
+Use these baits in places like under your fridge, under the bed, under the bathroom sink, and behind the toilet.

 Why are cockroaches bad?